IS303-Steffen/a08-pokemon-and-move-classes/README.md

 ## Classes Required:
 You can write the class names in PascalCase, camelCase, or snake_case (though PascalCase is the convention for class names in Python).
 The automated tests will recognize any of those choices.
 The names of instance variables are not checked by the automated tests (only the values of the variables are checked) so you can name them whatever you want.
-Method names can also be in snake_case, camelCase, or PascalCase (though snake_case is the convention for class names in Python).
+Method names can also be in snake_case, camelCase, or PascalCase (though snake_case is the convention for method/function names in Python).

 For clarity / organization, I've listed out the structure of the classes first before the Logical Flow section, but some of you may prefer to just skip to the Logical Flow section.
 Choose what feels natural.